DataDog/hiring-engineers/answers.md

 GRANT SELECT ON performance_schema.* TO 'datadog';
 ```

 `MAX_USER_CONNECTIONS` is commented out, as the setting is not needed in this setup and MySQL doesn't like it.
-Replication grant probably not needed at all, unless DB replication is actually set up.
-Leaving it here for now, as it doesn't hurt.
+The replication grant query is likely not needed at all, unless DB replication is actually set up.

 The [datadog-init.sql](./docker-entrypoint-initdb.d/datadog-init.sql) file is only read on first container start, [when the DB is initialized](https://hub.docker.com/_/mysql#initializing-a-fresh-instance).
-To keep mysql creds persistent across container restarts, `/var/lib/mysql` is mounted to `mysql-data` volume on host in the docker compose file (see above).
+To keep mysql creds persistent across container restarts, `/var/lib/mysql` is mounted to `mysql-data` volume on host in the [docker-compose](./docker-compose.yml) file.

-This ensures the DB data needed for Datadog agent integration is persistent across container stop/start/up, destroyed on `docker-compose down` and recreated on initial `docker-compose up`.
+This ensures DB data needed for Datadog agent integration is persistent across container stop/start/up, destroyed on `docker-compose down` and recreated on initial `docker-compose up`.

 ### Datadog agent config